serhatbolsu/robotframework-appiumlibrary/README.rst

 Introduction
 ------------

-AppiumAndroidLibrary is an Android testing library for `RobotFramework <http://code.google.com/p/robotframework/>`_.
+AppiumLibrary is an appium testing library for `RobotFramework <http://code.google.com/p/robotframework/>`_.

 It uses `Appium <http://appium.io/>`_ to communicate with Android application similar to how `Selenium WebDriver <http://seleniumhq.org/projects/webdriver/>`_ talks